Women in conservatism in the United States: Anti-suffragism

 Women first began to oppose suffrage in Massachusetts in 1868.
 They succeeded in blocking the proposal, and this caused the movement to gain momentum.
 The National Association Opposed to Women Suffrage (NAOWS) was formed by Josephine Dodge in 1911.
 NAOWS primarily consisted of wealthy women who were often wives of politicians.
 These women helped defeat nearly 40 suffrage proposals, and published the Women's Protest to voice their agenda nationwide.
 Dodge and the organization argued for women to remain out of the political sphere, and instead be more efficient and diligent in "work for which her nature and her training fit her."
-These antifeminist beliefs are what shaped the anti-suffrage crusade.
+These anti-feminist beliefs are what shaped the anti-suffrage crusade.

 Postwar Era

 In the early 1950s, local activist movements against liberal education reforms became an early source of organization for conservative women.
 As progressive school administrators attempted to desegregate public schools and implement non-traditional teaching methods, grassroots organizations run primarily by women mobilized to oppose these measures.
 Such organizations notably succeeded in ousting Pasadena superintendent Willard Goslin and Houston deputy superintendent George Ebey, attracting national media attention.
 Many conservative women were attracted to this cause, as the issue involved key principles for the emerging American conservative movement: traditionalism, anti-communism, and a skepticism of 'big government'.
 Women were well-positioned through their role as housewives to portray themselves as protectors of their local community and the principle of home rule against outsiders trying to radically transform children's education.
 In order to organize these local-level campaigns against education reforms, women activists created conservative political networks and study groups that would facilitate future advocacy of conservative causes.

 Throughout the postwar period, women continued to be heavily involved in organizations of conservative activists.
 After campaigns against progressive education reform galvanized conservative women in the early 1950s, many began to join the John Birch Society (JBS) and associated organizations after the formation of the JBS in 1958.
 While the JBS maintained a rigidly patriarchal structure, with many chapters only allowing women to serve coffee and food at their meetings instead of active participation, the organization helped to direct attention and resources toward other conservative groups dominated by women.

 Among the conservative groups of the period, particularly in the hotbed of southern California, conservative bookstores were a particularly effective institution for channeling the activist energies of conservative women.
 These stores sold polemics, novels, memoirs, and bumper stickers, all with an explicitly conservative (and anti-communist) bent.
 Sales served to disseminate information and bring in money for conservative organizations.
 Many of these stores were staffed and run primarily by women, often affiliated with the John Birch Society.